 - Slice the baguette on the diagonal into about 24 to 30 ½-inch slices, so that you get more surface area for each slice.
 Brush olive oil on one side of each slice of bread, arrange them on a baking sheet, and sprinkle them with salt.
 Bake for 6 to 8 minutes, until the bread is lightly toasted.
 The crostini will firm up a bit as they cool, so don't over bake them.

 - While the crostini bake, slice the avocados in half lengthwise, and remove the pit.
 Use a knife to cross-hatch cut the avocado into small dice right in its skin.
 Gently scoop the small cubes of avocado into a medium-sized bowl.
-Add the beans, 2 tablespoons olive oil, and season generously with salt and pepper.
+Add the beans, 2 tablespoons olive oil, gremolata, and season with salt and pepper.
 Stir to blend.
-Top half the crostini with the plain avocado-bean mixture, heaping it onto the toasts.
-Then stir the gremolata into the remaining mixture, and top the rest of the toasts.
+Top the crostini with the avocado-bean mixture, heaping it onto the toasts.